 This was to be Florent Schmitt’s last journey outside France for an intrepid traveler who had visited countless countries far and wide over many decades.
-(Schmitt’s last passport, issued when he was 85 years old, contains more than 40 visa stamps at the time of his death.)
+(Schmitt’s last passport, issued when he was 85 years old, contained more than 40 visa stamps at the time of his death.)

 Despite the notable reception of the Second Symphony as praised by musicians and critics alike — not to mention its growing popularity in recent times thanks to advocacy on the part of conductors as diverse as Leif Segerstam, Leonard Slatkin, Fabien Gabel, JoAnn Falletta and Sakari Oramo (the latter of whom made a prized Chandos recording of the music with the BBC Symphony Orchestra in 2018) – as a composition I feel that the Mass is every bit as worthy as the Symphony.

 Indeed, the Mass is a significant piece in several respects.
-First, vocal and choral music had always been an abiding interest of Schmitt’s, who would return again and again to the human voice throughout his seven decade-long composing career.
+First, vocal and choral music had always been an abiding interest of the composer, who would return to the human voice again and again throughout his seven decade-long composing career.

-Without a doubt, today’s audiences are most familiar with Schmitt’s monumental 1904 setting of Psaume XLVII, but there are many more choral works along with countless chansons that came from the composer’s pen.
+Without doubt, today’s audiences are most familiar with Schmitt’s monumental 1904 setting of Psaume XLVII, but there are many more choral works along with countless mélodies that came from the composer’s pen.
 Thankfully, more of them are beginning to come to light after decades of neglect.

 The Mass is different from many of Schmitt’s compositions for voices in that the piece was clearly intended for presenting in an ecclesiastical setting.
 The score calls for a four-part mixed chorus and organ, and consists of the traditional setting of the Mass (Kyrie, Credo, Sanctus + Benedictus and Agnus Dei).
 The language is traditional as well – Latin rather than French – making it more universal and more accessible to church choirs around the world.

 But there’s something else that’s noteworthy about Schmitt’s Mass.
-For the most part it is a contemplative, introspective piece, and in many ways its reverential “spirit” is remindful of the sacred music created by Schmitt’s beloved teacher and mentor, Gabriel Fauré.
+For the most part it is an introspective piece, and in many ways its reverential “spirit” is remindful of the sacred music created by Schmitt’s beloved teacher and mentor, Gabriel Fauré.

 Of course, Florent Schmitt penned other choral pieces intended for ecclesiastical settings – such as the Cinq motets (1917), Trois liturgies joyeuses (1951), Laudate pueri, Dominum (1952) and Psaume CXII (1956).
 But it is in the Mass that the composer achieved a perfect blend of the sacred with the passion and fervor that we often associate with his more “red-blooded” compositions.

 Schmitt’s manuscript for the Mass has May 12, 1958 marked as the date when he put the last notes to paper, mere weeks prior to the premiere of his Second Symphony.
-By then quite ill, Schmitt as able to make one last out-of-town journey to Strasbourg to see his work premiered there, but thereafter would be able to receive only a few close friends at his home during the final weeks of his life.
+By then quite ill, Schmitt was able to make one last out-of-town journey to Strasbourg to see his symphony premiered there, but thereafter would be able to receive only a few close friends at home during the final weeks of his life.